hoangvv181099/prompt/diagram_gen.md

-Draw diagrams(System Architecture, Sequence Diagram, Flowcharts)  for {system/topic here} in Mermaid with a clean, modern style similar to Google Docs.
+Draw diagrams(System Architecture, Sequence Diagram, Flowcharts)  for {system/topic or attach files like code} in Mermaid with a clean, modern style similar to Google Docs.
 The diagrams must be parser-safe for draw.io / Confluence Mermaid editor.

 ⚠️ Error-avoidance rules (very important):